Rex Ryan: Sports allegiances

 Ryan is an avid hockey fan and developed a notoriety of being a bandwagon jumper.
 Ryan admitted to being a fan of the Toronto Maple Leafs, as a result of growing up in the city, but upon taking the Jets head coaching job, he was often seen cheering for all three of the New York metropolitan area franchises.
-During the New Jersey Devils run to the 2012 Stanley Cup Finals, Ryan was seen sporting the team's attire, and he was seen donning the attire of the New York Rangers two years later, during their run to the Stanley Cup Final.
+During the New Jersey Devils run to the 2012 Stanley Cup Final, Ryan was seen sporting the team's attire, and he was seen donning the attire of the New York Rangers two years later, during their run to the Stanley Cup Final.
 Outside of the playoff runs, Ryan performed a ceremonial puck drop at Nassau Veterans Memorial Coliseum on October 9, 2010, wearing a vintage New York Islanders Billy Smith jersey.

 Ryan was known for a notorious incident at a Carolina Hurricanes game, as he attended the matchup with the Florida Panthers wearing a throwback Philadelphia Flyers jersey.
 Upon being recognized by the fans at the arena, the team's cheerleaders approached him with a Hurricanes alternate jersey sported by the team.
 The incident was noted as he was seen taking off the jersey and baring his chest for the crowd to see.

 Upon taking the Buffalo Bills head coaching job, Ryan changed his allegiance to the Buffalo Sabres, and he was often seen at the team's home games and sporting the team's attire.
-Months after being fired by the Bills, Ryan would later be seen during the Nashville Predators run to the 2017 Stanley Cup Final, wearing the team's jersey.
+Months after being fired by the Bills, Ryan would later be seen during the Nashville Predators run to the 2017 Stanley Cup Finals, wearing the team's jersey.

 Political views

 On April 18, 2016, Ryan introduced Republican presidential candidate front-runner Donald Trump at one of his rallies held at the First Niagara Center in Buffalo.
 Ryan had told the Associated Press he was supporting Chris Christie for the nomination, but when Christie dropped out of the race, Ryan endorsed Trump.
 During the rally, Ryan praised Trump's 'courage' to "say what's on his mind."

-In September 2017, Ryan stated on ESPN that President Trump's comments about how NFL owners should fire players who kneel during the national anthem were appalling to almost any citizen in our country, it should be.
+In September 2017, Ryan stated on ESPN that President Trump's comments about how NFL owners should fire players who kneel during the national anthem were "appalling to almost any citizen in our country, it should be.
 You know, calling our players, SOBs and all that kind of stuff, that's not the–that's not the men that I know.
 The men that I know in the locker room I'm proud of.
 I'm proud to be associated with those people.
 I apologized for being pissed off but guess what?
 That's it, because right away I'm associated with what Donald Trump stands for and all that because I introduced him.
 I never signed up for that, I never wanted that.
-That doesn't mean I support 100 percent of the things he says.
+That doesn't mean I support 100 percent of the things he says."